 Harassment and Abuse

-All forms of abuse or harassment will be reported in accordance with national safeguarding guidance, and we will take a ‘zero tolerance’ approach (meaning appropriate and proportionate action will be taken) totaken) to harassment and abuse as informed in KCSiE.
+All forms of abuse or harassment will be reported in accordance with national safeguarding guidance, and we will take a ‘zero tolerance’ approach (meaning appropriate and proportionate action will be taken) to harassment and abuse as informed in KCSiE.

 At Rainbow Forge Primary Academy, should an incident occur, or a disclosure be made by a child, staff will always reassure the child (victim) that they are being taken seriously and that they will be supported and kept safe, but we recognise that not every victim will view themselves as such.
-We will also be mindful of the use of other terminology such as ‘alleged perpetrator(s)’ or ‘perpetrator(s)’ as in some cases the abusive behaviour will have been harmful to the perpetrator as well.
+We will also be mindful of the use of other terminology such as ‘alleged perpetrator(s)’ or ‘perpetrator(s)’ as in some cases the abusive behaviour will have been harmful to the perpetrator as well. :

-Please add any additional information in support of this statement here:

 Indicators of abuse and neglect